comfortdelgro/compass-design/packages/static/instruction.md

 To apply dark theme to our components from our end, we need to create 2 ".module.css" files for each component.

-For example, for our ChipServer (src/chip-server) component, we have "styles/light.module.css" and "styles/dark.module.css".
+For example, for our Chip (static/src/chip) component, we have "styles/light.module.css" and "styles/dark.module.css".
 The first one is applied when useIsLightTheme() is true, and the second one is applied when useIsLightTheme() is false.

-You can go ChipServer (src/chip-server) component to see how this is implemented.
+You can go Chip (static/src/chip) component to see how this is implemented.

 Note: to generate the file 'dark.module.css', you just have to copy the content of 'light.module.css' and replace all the word 'lightTheme' with 'darkTheme'.
 In the future, we might spend time writing a script to automate this process.